 Fast facts on cold sores

 Here are some key points about cold sores.
-More detail and supporting information is in the main article.
+More detail is in the main article.

 - Cold sores are tiny blisters that develop on the lips or around the mouth.

 - The herpes simplex virus strain HSV-1 normally causes them.

 - They usually clear within 7 to 10 days without treatment.